sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_version_tagging/administration_version_tagging.md

 <button>[Sigma Free Trial](https://www.sigmacomputing.com/free-trial/)</button>

 ### What You’ll Learn
-How to apply Sigma approved Markdown for your QS.
+How to Sigma version tagging can be used to provide a controlled release experience which should result in less reported issues and happier end-users.

 ![Footer](assets/sigma_footer.png)